 We Will Remember Them...

-In 2017, the Government of Canada recognizes the centennials of the battles of Vimy Ridge and Passchendaele, as well as the 75th anniversary of the Dieppe Raid, significant events which have touched the lives of many Canadians and left a lasting legacy in the history of our country. .
+In 2018, the Government of Canada recognizes a number of significant events of the First World War (1914-1918) and of the Second World War (1939-1945) which have touched the lives of many Canadians and were defining episodes in the history of our country.

 Hometown heroes at Parks Canada places